Shrines of Spain

 Walk in the footsteps of St. Teresa of Avila

 Saint Teresa was born in Avila in 1515 and is considered to be one of the founders of the Discalced Carmelites along with Saint John of the Cross.
 She was an author and theologian as well as a nun and wrote many books including an autobiography.
 As a reformer Saint Teresa was a highly influential figure and played a key role in her generation.

-Launched to mark the 500th anniversary of Saint Teresa’s birth, our pilgrimage “Footsteps of St. Teresa of Avila” explores the life and heritage of one of the most celebrated saints in the history of the Catholic church.
+Our pilgrimage “Footsteps of St. Teresa of Avila” explores the life and heritage of one of the most celebrated saints in the history of the Catholic church.

 Saint Teresa of Avila was canonized by Pope Gregory XV and later in 1970 was named a Doctor of the Church by Pope Paul VI.
 The official feast day of St. Teresa of Avila is celebrated on the day she died, the 15th of October.

 Apart from visiting Teresa’s birthplace in Avila, our fully comprehensive pilgrimage itinerary takes you on a cultural and historical pilgrimage route through Madrid, Toledo, Salamanca, Segovia and to Saint Teresa’s final resting place of Alba de Tormes.